astronomer/airflow-guides/guides/airflow-great-expectations.md

 ### Connections and Backends

-The `GreatExpectationsOperator` can run a checkpoint on a dataset stored in any backend compatible with Great Expectations.
+The `GreatExpectationsOperator` can run a checkpoint on a dataset stored in any backend compatible with Great Expectations, e.g. BigQuery, MSSQL, MySQL, PostgreSQL, Redshift, Snowflake, SQLite, Athena.
 All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the `datasource`, and add the connection to your Great Expectations project, e.g. [using the CLI to add a Postgres backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/postgres).
 Then, if using a `DataContextConfig` or `CheckpointConfig`, ensure that the `"datasources"` field refers to your backend connection name.

 ## Conclusion